 Humm Coffee Roasters

-The Modbar ABR is rare, expensive and extremely slick.
+The centrepiece at Humm Coffee Roasters is a Modbar ABR – a rare, expensive and extremely slick underbench coffee machine.
+Humm was the first cafe in Sydney to get it.
 Most of the machinery sits below the cafe’s timber countertop.
 The only clue that coffee is even being made is three visible spouts with curved wood handles: two for making espresso, one for steaming milk.

 The cafe has a neighbourhood vibe with pleasant, tree-shaded outdoor seating and a large, timber-dominated indoor space, and it’s a 10-minute walk from the North Sydney train station.